viki-sh/LOL-Analysis-/README.md

 ## Multivariate Analysis
 Lets now see the affect on wins.

-- insert multivariate wins and losses by PGA
+<iframe
+  src="C:\LOL-Analysis-\bi.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 It looks like a teams PGA doesnt necessarily mean its more likely to win.
-However, note that this only shows wins and losses of pga, not necessarily if a higher pga meant winning against their opponent
+However, note that this only shows wins and losses of pga, not necessarily if a higher pga meant winning against their opponent.
+Lets see that here :

-- insert higher pga one
+<iframe
+  src="C:\LOL-Analysis-\bi2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 This visualization shows a 50/50 split.
 So, it looks like having a higher PGA doesnt significantly affect your ability to beat your opponent.